fau-is/IntroCS/Section7/Tasks/Coordinates/README.md

 Furthermore, you should create a return_location method that returns the name of the location.
 An array locations which is a class variable of Location stores every Location that is created.

 ## City
 Now create another class _City_ that is a subclass of _Location_.
 It should take 4 parameters: latitude, longitude, name and population.
-Pass latitude and longitude as well as name to the parent classes constructor.
-Population is an attribute specific to the subclass City.
+Pass latitude and longitude as well as name to the parent classes constructor Population is an attribute specific to the subclass City.
-Lastly create a method that returns the population of a City.
+Lastly create a getter method for the population attribute of a City.

 ## Distance
 Import the function from distance.py and try to calculate the distance between two of your coordinates.